Expat Alderny

 Government

 The government of Alderney is a self governing democracy that is considered a British dependency.
-The British government makes sure that Alderney is protected and handles foreign affairs; the local government controls most everything else on the island.
-Due to the size of the population (only 2500 permanent residents) Alderney can be a sleepy little town.
-While the summers bring an influx of tourists, for the most part, these are tourists looking for quiet, relaxation and lots of rest.
-For UK citizens, a passport or visa is not needed to enter Alderney.
-For Americans, you do need a passport, but no visa.
-If you are looking to live on the island permanently, you will have to contact the government and apply for residency.
-Due to the low amount of residential structures, island resources, etc becoming an expat on Alderney is extremely difficult.
+The British government protects Alderney and handles foreign affairs, while the local government controls everything else on the island.
+UK citizens do not need a passport or visa to enter Alderney.
+Americans need a passport, but do not need a visa.
+Prospective permanent residents have to apply for residency.
+Acquiring permanent residence is quite difficult as residential structures and island resources are quite low.
 You can find out more about Alderney at States of Alderney: Government.

 Tax System

-The tax system, like many other Channel Islands is very favorable.
+Like many other Channel Islands, the tax rate in Alderny is very favorable.
 There is no VAT (value added tax) which is great for tourists and expats alike.
-Individual income tax is a flat rate of 20% and it should be noted that many favorable deductions are available for residents.
-For corporations doing business on Alderney, there is a flat tax rate of 20%.
-It should also be noted that there is no capital tax, no inheritance tax, and no tax on trusts with beneficiaries that live off the island.
-For more information about taxes on Alderney, please visit States of Alderney: Taxation.
+Individual income tax is a flat rate of 20% and there are many favorable deductions available for residents.
+There is a flat tax rate of 20% for corporations doing business in Alderney.
+There is no capital tax, inheritance tax, or tax on trusts with beneficiaries that live off the island.
+For more information about taxes in Alderney, please visit States of Alderney: Taxation.

 Medical Care

-While the island of Alderney is small and has a very small population, medical care is adequate and there are several medical facilities on the island including a hospital, dentist, clinic and pharmacy.
-For residents of the island, health care is generally free (there are some fees that need to be paid).
-In order to see a GP, there is a fee and pharmaceutical drugs do cost a flat fee.
-For those visiting the island or have a status of tourist, you will usually have to pay out of pocket for service.
-UK citizens can usually receive treatment for the same cost as residents due to an agreement in place.
-It should be noted that since the island is so small, for serious illnesses or injuries, you will normally be evacuated to England or France for full medical treatment.
+While the island of Alderney is small and has a very small population, medical care is adequate and there are several medical facilities on the island including a hospital, dentist, clinic, and pharmacy.
+For Alderney residents, health care is generally free.
+There is a fee attached to seeing a GP and for purchasing pharmaceutical drugs.
+Visitors and tourists usually have to pay out of pocket for service.
+However, as per an agreement between the UK and Alderney, UK citizens can receive treatment for the same cost as Alderney residents.
+Persons with serious illnesses or injuries are normally taken to England or France for full medical treatment.

 Real Estate

-While Alderney is very small and has a small population, it is possibly the easiest island of the Channel Islands to purchase property (either commercial or residential).
-For those that come from UK, there are generally no restrictions; in fact anyone from the European Union can purchase property fairly easily.
-If you are an American citizen, you will have petition the court and the Lt.
+Even with its very small size and population, Alderney is possibly the easiest Channel Island to purchase property (commercial or residential) on.
+People from the UK have no restrictions as far as buying property is concerned.
+In fact, anyone from the European Union can purchase property fairly easily.
+If you are an American citizen, you will have to petition the court and the Lt.
 Governor to purchase property.

 Shopping

-Since Alderney is a relatively small island with a small population, don.t expect to find a large selection of goods and services.
-However, for those that just require the basics plus good food and entertainment, Alderney definitely fits the bill.
-There are quite a few number of restaurants, pubs and clubs on the island and you can find many activities as well, including a 9 hole golf course.
-For those that love to shop, there are a few boutiques and other small shops that carry the necessities.
-Food and necessities can be a drop more expensive on the island due to the fact that most items must be shipped in.
+Alderney’s relatively small size and population restricts its ability to provide a large selection of goods and services.
+However, for those who simply require basic goods and services, good food, and entertainment Alderney definitely fits the bill.
+Quite a number of restaurants, pubs, and clubs are on the island, and you can even find a 9 hole golf course there.
+For those who love to shop, there are a few boutiques and other small shops that sell the necessities.
+Food and necessities are a bit more expensive on the island since most items are imported.

 Cost of Living

-The island of Alderney accepts British pounds and their own currency is pegged to the Pound.
-This means for most Americans, the cost of living in Alderney will be higher than the United States and most of Europe.
-However, for those looking to live on an island with a comfortable climate and wonderful charm, the cost of living on Alderney is well worth it.
+Alderney accepts British pounds and their own currency is pegged to the pound.
+This means that the cost of living in Alderney is higher than that of the United States and most of Europe.
+However, anyone who intends to visit Alderney should not be dissuaded by this.
+Visiting an island with a comfortable climate and wonderful charm most certainly compensates for the high cost of living.

 Map of Alderny